-Every now and again my curiosity and limited ability to focus pays off.
+Every now and again my curiosity and ongoing struggle to stay focused pays off.
 Back in graduate school, when I was praying to be hit by a lightening bolt of clarity to help me make sense of my dissertation research, I met a scholar who stalked disasters.
 Within hours of hearing about an earthquake, tsunami, or catastrophic flood, Louise Comfort would be on a plane and then on the ground observing and documenting how the multiplicity of independent organizations tasked with coordinating disaster response were functioning in an environment of crisis and chaos.

 Her work was grounded in complexity theory, a theoretical framework for understanding how complex systems adapt and self organize in response to uncertainty and environmental changes.
 Louise’s glamorous, globe-hopping lifestyle and fascinating research subject were just the delicious distraction I sought, and so I spent a good month or two enamored by the elegant language of complexity theory.
 And while I’ve forgotten more about complexity than I’ve remembered, words and concepts like emergence, interdependence, space of possibilities, and co-evolution continue to resonate in my work with and in organizations.

 When I was a program officer at a large foundation one way I would torture prospective grantees was by asking them to produce a sustainability plan.
 The purpose of the sustainability plan was to demonstrate how whatever work the foundation was supporting could survive and thrive without additional dollars from said foundation.
 These were odd conversations because it was clear that many sustainability plans were hopeful predictions based on a cursory reading of the tea leaves within an increasingly chaotic and challenging environment.